NBISweden/workshop-reproducible-research/docs/conda.md

 conda --version
 ```

-* Next, we will add conda-forge to the default channels (from where packages will be searched for and downloaded if no channel is specified).
-This is because conda-forge has largely replaced the default channel that comes with Conda.
+* Next, we will setup the the default channels (from where packages will be searched for and downloaded if no channel is specified).

 ```
-conda config --add channels conda-forge
+conda config --add channels defaults conda config --add channels bioconda conda config --add channels conda-forge
 ```